 Conventional Treatment of Neck Pain and Related Symptoms

 The treatment process will be different for every patient depending on what the underlying cause is.
 Generally, pain is initially treated by recommending that a patient rest the area as much as possible.
-The period of rest may be accompanied by painkillers, over-the-counter or prescription, depending on the patient’s pain level and tolerance.
+The period of rest may be accompanied by pain medications.
 If this initial treatment is unable to ease the symptoms, other practices may be put to use:

 - Medication: some medications may be prescribed or recommended to manage pain.
 Depending on the symptoms, doctors may also prescribe medications that are meant to treat nausea and dizziness as well.

 - Surgery: rarely, neck pain is treated using surgery.
-There are several types of surgery that may be used to treat this condition, and each has its own list of risks and potential complications.
-Surgeons have all of this information so it is important to maintain an open dialog with them in order to be well-informed while making the decision to undergo surgery.
+There are several types of surgery that may be used to treat this condition, and each has its list of risks and potential complications.
+It is important to maintain an open discussion with your medical team to be well-informed while deciding to undergo surgery.

 The amount of potential treatment options changes depending on what is causing the symptoms.
 Once a proper diagnosis is made, doctors can begin to formulate a plan for treatment that is unique to each patient.

 Alternative Therapies for Treating Neck Pain, Dizziness, and Headaches

 A new field of medicine called regenerative medicine uses a patient’s own cells to heal injuries or damage done over time.
 These treatments may be a good option for someone experiencing neck pain and related symptoms.
 They are particularly effective for soft tissue injury.